MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Clearance:**

+    -    In Case and Task Management, Leave request Process will move to customer confirmation stage, Customer or User will Approve from Case and Task Management, Once Approved in Case and Task Management, it will moved to Approved for payment Stage.

     - In this stage, Waiting for customer clearance on settlement, Once customer clearance completed on settlement then it will move to ARCO clearance.

-    - Customer Clearance is optional for employee, and it will process who requested the Clearance for settlement in Case and task management.

-    - Otherwise this clearance stage will be skipped and moved to completed stage.
+    - Customer Clearance is optional for employee, and it will process only who requested the Clearance for settlement in Case and task management.
+Otherwise this clearance stage will be skipped and moved to completed stage.

       - *In The action field is following to,*